Kevin Pasley: Seattle Mariners

-In September 1977, the Seattle Mariners purchased Pasley from the Los Angeles Dodgers.
+In September 1977, the Seattle Mariners purchased Pasley from the Dodgers.
 He made his debut with the Mariners on September 11, against the Texas Rangers, getting one hit in four at-bats during that game.
 In four games with the Mariners that season, he batted .385 with five hits in 13 at-bats.
 Combined between the Dodgers and the Mariners that year, Pasley had six hits in 16 at-bats, putting his average at .375.
 In January 1978, the Daily Record cited the Mariners' catching, and Pasley specifically, as strong points for Seattle going into the 1978 season.
 Pasley made Seattle's roster out of spring training in 1978.
-From May 9 to April 2, Pasley batted .115 in 26 at-bats.
-On May 8, he was sent down to the minor leagues.
-In the minors, Pasley played with the Mariners Triple-A affiliate, the San Jose Missions.
-With the team, he batted .261 with 32 runs scored, 94 hits, 19 doubles, one triple, three home runs, and 43 RBIs in 98 games played.
+From April 9 to May 2, Pasley batted .115 in 26 at-bats over 10 games.
+He was then sent down to Triple-A San Jose Missions.
+In the minors, he batted .261 with 32 runs scored, 94 hits, 19 doubles, one triple, three home runs, and 43 RBIs in 98 games played.
 He was called up to the majors in late-August.
-On October 1, Pasley hit his first career major league home run during his final at-bat of the game and of the season.
-That at-bat would later prove to be his final in the majors.
+On October 1, Pasley hit his only career major league home run during his final at-bat of the game and his big league career.
 On March 28, 1979, the Mariners released Pasley.